Iwaki FC

-Iwaki FC (いわきFC, Iwaki Efushi) is a football (soccer) club based in Iwaki, a city in Fukushima Prefecture, Japan.
-The club competes in the J2 League, the second tier of Japanese football league system.
+Iwaki FC (いわきFC, Iwaki Efushi) is a professional football club based in Iwaki, a city in Fukushima Prefecture, Japan.
+The club competes in the J2 League, the second tier of the Japanese football league system.

 History

-Founder Club
+Foundation

 Iwaki FC was founded in 2012, before getting official recognition in 2013 with the creation of their homonymous corporation.
-The club name got more attention when Under Armour decided to support the club in climbing the Japanese football pyramid from the bottom.
-The vision behind the club’s formation, was an intention of "making Iwaki the central football-city in Tohoku".
+The club name got more attention when Under Armour decided to support them in climbing the Japanese football pyramid from the bottom.
+The vision behind the club's formation, was an intention of "making Iwaki the central football-city in Tohoku".
 In service of this, a new training field opened in November 2016 and the club-house was just launched in May 2017: two central structures necessary to rise to the top of Japanese football.

 Fukushima Prefectural Football League (2013–2017)

-Results during this period supported Iwaki FC’s rise, as they won several lesser league titles in the Fukushima Prefectural Football Leagues, eventually joining the first division of the Fukushima Prefectural Leagues.
+Results during this period supported Iwaki FC's rise, as they won several titles in the Fukushima Prefectural Football League, eventually joining the first division.
 Their next target was the Tohoku Soccer League.
-Meanwhile, the club achieved their first win at the 23rd National Club Team Football Championship Tournament (winning the final 9–0).
-Iwaki FC also debuted at Emperor's Cup in 2017 edition.
-After defeating Norbritz Hokkaido in the first round, they surprisingly overcame Hokkaido Consadole Sapporo for 5–2 after extra-time.
-They lost against Shimizu S-Pulse in the third round, but it was still a surprising run.
+Meanwhile, the club achieved their first win at the 23rd National Club Team Football Championship Tournament (winning by 9–0).
+Iwaki FC also debuted at the Emperor's Cup in 2017 edition.
+After defeating Norbritz Hokkaido in the first round, they surprisingly overcame Hokkaido Consadole Sapporo by 5–2 after extra-time.
+They lost against Shimizu S-Pulse in the third round.

 Tohoku Soccer League (2018–2019)

-First advancing to the Tohoku Soccer League in 2018, Iwaki FC earned promotion to the following year's JFL for the first time in history in 2019, after two seasons in the Tohoku Soccer League competition.
-The club won the All Japan Regional Promotion Series and as a result Iwaki was crowned champions.
+First advancing to the Tohoku Soccer League in 2018, Iwaki FC earned promotion to the following year's JFL for the first time in 2019.
+The club won the All Japan Regional Promotion Series.

 Japan Football League (JFL) (2020–2021)

-Joining the Japan Football League for the 2020 season, in the 2021 season, Iwaki FC finished in first position in the JFL competition, earned promotion to the following year's J3 League after two seasons in JFL competition.
-The team were crowned champions for their first title in the fourth tier in Japan Football League.
+Joining the Japan Football League for the 2020 season, in the 2021 season, Iwaki FC finished in first position in the JFL competition, earning promotion to the following year's J3 League.